-Unless the UK and EU agree an alternative ratify a withdrawal agreement ahead of this date (e.g. a deal or further extension) the default position is that the UK will leave the EU without a deal – a “hard Brexit” scenario.
+Unless the UK and EU ratify a new trade agreement ahead of this date the default position is that the UK will leave the EU without a trade deal on WTO rules (World Trade Organisation) – a “hard Brexit” scenario.

 This was the last major EU summit scheduled ahead of the Brexit deadline on October 31st.
 At the meeting, the European Council endorsed the new Withdrawal Agreement which had been renegotiated between the EU and the UK.
 The prime minister will now return to Westminster to try and secure parliament’s support for his Brexit deal through a meaningful vote.